Public Management (Certificate)

 The Certificate in Public Management is attuned to management and administrative professionals in the public sector at the local, state, and federal levels who want to apply the most current and effective policies, systems, performance measures, and technologies in their areas of responsibility.

 This certificate includes a minimum of four semester-length courses (12 credit hours total).
-In addition to a core course, students select at least three courses related to public management offered through the Master of Public Administration program.
+In addition to a core course, students select at least three courses related to public management offered through the Master of Public Policy and Administration program.
 Each course meets once a week for 15 weeks.
 Use the link below for a list of courses and descriptions.

 - Bachelor’s degree from an accredited institution with a minimum cumulative undergraduate GPA of 2.5 on a 4.0 scale (or equivalent)